shubham26-source/Nutri-Tracker-App/ARCHITECTURE.md

-# CalorieContra - React + Node.js Architecture Documentation
+# NutiTrack- React + Node.js Architecture Documentation

 ## Overview
-CalorieContra has been rebuilt using a modern JavaScript stack with React.js for the frontend and Node.js/Express.js for the backend.
+NutriTrack has been rebuilt using a modern JavaScript stack with React.js for the frontend and Node.js/Express.js for the backend.
 This document explains the architecture, components, and how they work together.

 ## Tech Stack